SNCFdevelopers/ApiSNCF/source/integration.rst

 Ouch.
 Technical issue :/

-Apis
+APIs
 ====

-Public transportation objects
+Public Transportation Bbjects
 ******************************

-You can explore the public transportation objects easily with these apis.
-You just need to add at the end of your url a collection name to see all the objects of a particular collection.
+You can explore the public transportation objects easily with these APIs.
+You just need to add at the end of your url a collection name to see all the objects within a particular collection.
 To see an object add the id of this object at the end of the collection's url.
-The only arguments are the ones of `paging`_.
+The only arguments for this endpoint the standard arguements used for `paging`_.

 Collections
 ###########